siciarek/cookiecutter-template-python/README.md

 # cookiecutter-python-template
-Cookiecutter Template Repository for new Python applications.
+Cookiecutter Template Repository for Your Python applications.

 ## Quickstart